Last Updated: Mar 2022

 Launch can be very turbulent on a North cross

-due to the spine on both North side of launch.
+due to the spine on the North side of the launch.

 The LZ is unrestricted and wide open.